laravel/docs/eloquent.md

 > **Note:** All methods available on the [query builder](/docs/queries) are also available when querying Eloquent models.

+**Retrieving A Model By Primary Key Or Throw An Exception**

+Sometimes you may wish to throw an exception if a model is not found, allowing you to catch the exceptions using an `App::error` handler and display a 404 page.

+	$model = User::findOrFail(1);

+To register the error handler, listen for the `ModelNotFoundException`

+	use Illuminate\Database\Eloquent\ModelNotFoundException;

+	App::error(function(ModelNotFoundException $e)
+	{
+		return Response::make('Not Found', 404);
+	});

 **Querying Using Eloquent Models**

 	$users = User::where('votes', '>', 100)->take(10)->get();